logo

 R&M (land, buildings, plant, machinery)

-Includes $33,000 for irrigation equipment repairs and pivot rut remediation, $25,000 dairy shed repairs, $7,000 drains and effluent, $10,000 plant, $7,500 shelter trees.
+Includes $40,000 for irrigation equipment repairs and pivot rut remediation, (up on earlier budget estimates as centre tower needed work to correct tilt and drive motor needed replacing), $25,000 dairy shed repairs, $7,000 drains and effluent, $10,000 plant, $7,500 shelter trees.
 There is $5,000 included for water supply exploratory work to identify and hopefully fix water flow issue, and avoid costly capital expenditure.

 Freight and general farm expenses